 ZTA 21-10 will not change the exemption for buildings for an agricultural use.
 In addition, it will not apply to Detached Accessory Dwelling Units.
-Lastly, because this language is also contained in the development standards tables for the Agricultural, Rural Residential, and Residential Detached zones, the text in those tables has been updated as well.
+Lastly, because this language is also contained in the standard method of development tables for the Agricultural, Rural Residential, and Residential Detached zones, the text in those tables has been updated as well.
 For example: